DMIN | Admission Requirements

 Tuition and Cost

 Tuition for the Doctor of Ministry is $12,000.
-Students pay $500 upon enrolling in the program, and an additional $1,000 upon attending their first seminar (which is included in the tuition total).
+Students pay $500 upon enrolling in the program (which is included in the tuition total).

-The remainder of program fees may be paid in one of two ways.
+The remainder of program fees will be paid on course by course basis.

 The D.Min. program requires all students to have and use a computer with internet access.